If you’re looking for things to do in Fayetteville, you’ve landed on the right page of this big ‘ole World Wide Web book.

 Other sites on the property include Arsenal Park, which has the remains of a weapons manufacturing factory that served both the Confederate and Federal governments.
 The 1897 Poe House Victorian house museum (home of the Poe Brick Company owner, not that of other Poe, though his initials are E.A.) is also found at Arsenal Park.

-Also found at Arsenal Park, the “ghost tower” is a giant metal cage that is illuminated at night.
+Also found at Arsenal Park, the “ghost tower” is a giant metal cage illuminated at night.
 It represents an original structure that General Sherman destroyed in 1865.
 There are Civil War trail markers alongside it.

 Candlewood Suites Fayetteville Fort Bragg, an IHG Hotel offers easy access to the museum, a golf driving range, and Mazarick Park.
 The hotel offers laundry facilities, a convenience store, a fitness room, and a business center.